Akascape/Datamosher-Pro/Readme.md

 <br>NOTE: audio glitching is not available for all modes!
 <br>Major Effects used for basic datamoshing: Classic, Bloom, Glide, Repeat, Motion, Fluid
 ### How to use Advanced Options?
-<br>The advanced tab is very useful and you can use it to get accurate results.
+The advanced tab is very useful and you can use it to get accurate results.
 <br>• `Glitch Size` - tells how often to glitch
 <br>• `Frame Frequency` - tells how many frames to apply in the glitch
 <br>• `First Frame` - tells whether to keep first video frames